Adedamola99/Adedamola99/README.md

 ![Header](./Header.png)

-Thank you for stopping by — I’m a Software Engineer building attractive, responsive, and high-performance web applications.
+Than you for stopping by — I’m a Software Engineer building attractive, responsive, and high-performance web applications.
 I've worked with Python and JavaScript, specializing in modern frontend technologies, including HTML5, CSS3 (Sass), Tailwind, Bootstrap, TypeScript, React, Vue, Next.js, and Node.js.
 I’ve also gained practical WordPress experience — theme customization, Elementor — so I can deliver both custom web app and flexible CMS solutions.

 I’ve volunteered and collaborated on different web projects and shipped several personal builds, which sharpened my problem-solving and communication skills and helped me grow as a collaborator.
 Outside of code I enjoy listening to music, gaming, and playing football.
 I’m actively seeking opportunities to apply my skills, keep learning, and contribute to a team’s success.